dmitriko/statusowl/README.md

 # statusowl

-A read-only AWS investigation agent for MCP-capable coding agents.
+A read-only AWS investigation tool for MCP-capable coding agents.

 [**See the design and the reasoning →**](./DESIGN.md)